shantanuj/shantanuj.github.io/_pages/about.md

   - /about.html
 ---
 <h2 style="margin-top:0;"> About me </h2>
 Hello!
-I am a researcher at A*STAR Singapore's [Center for Frontier AI Research](https://www.a-star.edu.sg/cfar) working in the direction of cognitively-based AI.
+I am a researcher at A*STAR Singapore's [Center for Frontier AI Research (CFAR)](https://www.a-star.edu.sg/cfar).

 Broadly, my research interests are at the intersection of artificial intelligence and cognitive science, and the development of **more intelligent and reliable AI with human-level reasoning and learning capabilities**.
 At A*STAR, I have specifically been exploring the design of more effective scene understanding and reasoning methods by combining insights from relevant cognitive phenomena with machine learning techniques.